Solihull Moors F.C.: Marcus Bignot (2011–16)

 Marcus Bignot was announced as the new manager of Solihull Moors on 27 June 2011.
 The ex-Crewe, Bristol Rovers, QPR and Millwall defender arrived at the club a week after the departure of Moore.
 With some players integral to the strong performance in the previous season having moved on, he inherited a youthful squad that lacked experience, which won none of its pre-season friendlies.
 The first seven games of the season ended in defeat.
-Using his connections in the game, Marcus brought in several new players and immediately results started to improve, so much so that by January the possibility of the playoffs seemed achievable.
+Using his connections in the game, Bignot brought in several new players and immediately results started to improve, so much so that by January the possibility of the playoffs seemed achievable.
 However, it proved impossible to maintain the momentum and by the end of the season the club finished just above the drop zone, in nineteenth place.

-After a difficult first season under Marcus Bignot, the Moors continued their progress on the pitch towards challenging for promotion from the Conference North.
+After a difficult first season under Bignot, the Moors continued their progress on the pitch towards challenging for promotion from the Conference North.
 The club finished ninth in 2013, followed by an eighth-place finish in 2014.
 2014 also saw the introduction of a more robust club infrastructure at Solihull Moors, with the number of teams within the club's youth and junior structure rising from 3 to 27.
 Efforts to promote the club within the local community and increase attendances also slowly began to pay off at this point, with attendances up 80% on previous years.
 Moors had a more difficult 2014–15 season, managing only twelfth in the Conference North.
 However, 2014–15 also brought new opportunities for the club, with Birmingham City Ladies joining the Moors at Damson Park.

 The Moors reached new heights under Bignot in 2015–16, winning the National League North title and securing promotion for the first time to the National League.
 The team finished the season with 85 points, winning the league comfortably with three games to spare.
 Promotion was secured on a night that Solihull were not even playing, as a defeat for North Ferriby United at Stalybridge Celtic mathematically confirmed their championship.
-Solihull also lifted the Birmingham Senior Cup for the first time – at the second time of asking – defeating Birmingham City 2–1 at St Andrew's.
+Solihull also lifted the Birmingham Senior Cup for the first time–at the second time of asking–defeating Birmingham City 2–1 at St Andrew's.

 Solihull Moors began their first National League campaign away at Sutton United on 6 August 2016, winning their first match at national level 3–1.
 Moors have since had their first ever televised game, winning 4–0 at home to Southport in front of the cameras on 4 October 2016.
 Solihull also booked their place in the first round of the FA Cup for the first time, after beating Kettering Town at home in the Fourth Qualifying Round.
 In the first round the team defeated Yeovil Town of League Two.
 In November, Bignot left to take the manager's job at Grimsby Town.